Post-selected flavor entanglement in pion-pion scattering: Introduction

 \section{Introduction}

-Two of the fundamental features that distinguish quantum systems form classical systems are superposition and entanglement of quantum states.
-When two quantum systems are entangled the information contained in each of them becomes correlated, even if they are spatially separated by large distances.
+Two fundamental features distinguishing quantum systems from their classical counterparts are superposition and entanglement.
+When two quantum systems are entangled, information encoded in their degrees of freedom becomes intrinsically correlated, even if they are spatially separated by large distances.
+Understanding the mechanisms by which entanglement is generated or suppressed by physical interactions is therefore of central importance, not only for quantum information but also for the foundations of quantum field theory.

-As an illustrative example, consider a source that generates a pair of entangled quantum particles.
-Each particle can exist in a superposition of two basis states which can be labeled as 0 or 1.
-Each particle thus represents a qubit, denoted by $A$ and $B$.
-Assume that the composite system $AB$ is in the following Bell state,

-After a measurement of the qubit $A$, the outcome is either 0 or 1, each with probability $\frac{1}{2}$.
-If the result for qubit $A$ is 0, the measurement of qubit $B$ would return a value of 1, and vice versa.
-In either case, the measurement outcomes of the two qubits are perfectly correlated: knowledge of one qubit immediately determines the other.

-Individually, each qubit exhibits random behavior, but when considered jointly, their measurement results reveal strong correlations.
-This phenomenon, now known as quantum entanglement, suggests the possible existence of hidden local mechanisms responsible for such correlations.
-But as shown by Bell, no local hidden variable theory can reproduce all the measurement outcomes that predict quantum mechanics \cite{bell}.

-This correlation property encoded in entangled particles is a fundamental ingredient of quantum computation and quantum technologies.
-A deeper understanding of the mechanisms responsible for the generation of entanglement is therefore of great importance for these applications.

-Since quantum entanglement is a distinctive feature of quantum mechanics and plays a central role in quantum technologies, this work constitutes the first one of a series of articles focused on understanding how entanglement arises from the fundamental interactions of particles.
-In the context of the strong interaction, it has been demonstrated that entanglement suppression correlates with the emergence of approximate spin-flavor symmetries in low-energy baryon interactions, suggesting that entanglement suppression is a property of the strong interaction in the infrared regime \cite{beane}.

-In this work, the entanglement mechanism is analyzed also for the strong interaction but restricted to the pseudo scalar meson sector.
-Specifically, the flavor entanglement generated in pion–pion scattering is computed at one-loop order through a quantum field theoretic analysis which employs the effective Lagrangian of chiral perturbation theory.
-To quantify this entanglement in the scattering process, the relevant operator for the analysis corresponds to the $T$-matrix operator of the $S$-scattering matrix.
-The incoming pions are assumed to be in a pure, unentangled state with fixed flavor indices.
-Hence, the entanglement observed in the final state originates solely from the strong interaction, and not by the initial conditions.
-Furthermore, the initial and final pion momenta are held fixed, so that only flavor entanglement is considered.